InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Introduction and Related Work

 Differential geometry plays vital roles in discovering the symmetries of the manifold structure of the state and the evolution of the dynamical system.
-These symmetries have helped develop geometry-characteristic-preserving algorithms which carry several nice properties such as guaranteed convergence and consistency. \cite{InEKF-Stable-Observer} proposes the invariant EKF (InEKF), modeling state evolution on a matrix Lie group and meanwhile employing the natural matrix logarithm as nonlinear errors.
-InEKF has very rare local convergence properties due to its strict linear propagation of errors and state-estimate-independent observations. \cite{InEKF-Stable-Observer} also introduces $\mathbb{SE}_2(3)$ manifold as the extended pose for SLAM.
-Moreover, InEKF is proved to intrinsically preserve the unobservable structure of the system \cite{Consistent-EKF-SLAM,Exploiting-Symmetries-SLAM} and has been adopted within various filter-based techniques in VIO, such as MSCKF \cite{RI-MSCKF, CCAnalysis-RI-MSCKF} and its hybrid form with landmarks \cite{Decoupled-RIEKF}.
+These symmetries have helped develop algorithms which carry nice properties such as guaranteed convergence and consistency. \cite{InEKF-Stable-Observer} proposes the invariant EKF (InEKF), modelling state evolution on a matrix Lie group and meanwhile employing the natural matrix logarithm as nonlinear errors.
+InEKF has very rare local convergence properties due to its strictly linear propagation of errors and state-estimate-independent observations. \cite{InEKF-Stable-Observer} also introduces $\mathbb{SE}_2(3)$ manifold as the extended pose for SLAM (Simultaneous Localization and Mapping).
+Moreover, InEKF is proved to intrinsically preserve the unobservable structure of the system \cite{Consistent-EKF-SLAM,Exploiting-Symmetries-SLAM} and has been adopted within various filter-based techniques in VIO, such as the Multi-State Constraint Kalman Filter techniques (MSCKF) \cite{RI-MSCKF, CCAnalysis-RI-MSCKF} and its hybrid form with landmarks \cite{Decoupled-RIEKF}.
 Another approach of symmetry-preserving filters is the equivariant observer (EqF) \cite{Equi-Filter, EqF-CDC}, being also intrinsically consistent.
 VIO implemented by EqF propagates the system on the Lie group acting on the state manifold, as opposed to viewing the state itself as an evolving Lie group.
 EqF-VIO also proposes new symmetries $\mathbb{SOT}(3)$ for landmarks to make the monocular observation equation equivariant \cite{EqF-VIO, EqVIO}.

 Despite efforts in VIO, four natural unobservable directions, i.e. yaw and translations, still cause the filter to drift slowly.
 Meanwhile, the yaw offset to the true north and the origin position of the local world frame in geographical coordinates are still unknown.
 By combining GNSS data, the system may become fully observable with enough number of satellites and can still output globally smooth trajectories in GNSS intermittent situation.
 Specifically, if the GNSS data are utilized per satellite, i.e. using raw measurements, the system can offer non-drifting estimations even if the number of satellites is below four, when GNSS alone is unable to conduct localization.
 Apart from triple sensor fusion using GNSS position and velocity \cite{AdaptiveFusionGVIO, LooseCoupleGVIO}, we only focus on related works using raw GNSS data in visual-inertial navigation (GVIO). \cite{GVINS, OB-GVINS, P3-GVINS} are fantastic optimization-based algorithms to fuse data from triple sensors, and meanwhile \cite{VOC-GSMSCKF, GAINS} are filter-based implementations.
 Though adding GNSS greatly improves the performance of the fusion system, our previous work \cite{VOC-GSMSCKF} reveals GVIO may still encounter inconsistency in various degenerate motions through observability analysis, especially when the number of satellites is not enough for independent GNSS localization.